ViSovereign/swww-switcher/README.md

 ## Commands

-- `wallpapergrid` — Open the wallpaper browser and set a wallpaper
+- `Wallpaper grid` — Open the wallpaper browser and set a wallpaper
+- `Random Wallpaper` — Randomly apply a wallpaper

 ## Quick start (development)